ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

    **Note:** You are responsible for managing the range of IP addresses to which you assigned your VMs.

 3. Assign the default gateway of the VM as `192.168.10.1`.
-This address is the IP address of the NSX DLR (Distributed Logical Router) on the same logical switch as the workload VMs.
+This address is the IP address of the NSX DLR on the same logical switch as the workload VMs.

 ## Enabling the SNAT rule